utilitywarehouse/cockroachdb-manifests/README.md

 1. Configure and Deploy a Certificate Authority by following the [readme](./CFSSL_README.md).
 This will secure access for your cockroach cluster and clients.
 2. Setup a `kustomization.yaml` file that will use the bases defined here with your own configuration layered over the top.
 There is an [examples](./examples/) folder that can be used as a starting point.
 By filling in the missing pieces (e.g. certs, backup config, etc) you should get a running CA and CRDB cluster with periodic backups to S3 and AWS creds injected via [vault](https://github.com/utilitywarehouse/documentation/blob/master/infra/vault/vault-aws.md) (assumes an existing vault setup).

+### Versioning

+This repo uses tags to manage versions, these tags have two components:

+  - The version of the `cockroachdb/cockroach` image the manifests are using
+  - An internal version to track changes to anything besides the version of CockroachDB

+These tags are of the form `<cockroachdb-version>-<internal-version>`, for
+example: `v23.1.10-2` is the 2nd internal version of these manifests supporting `cockroachdb/cockroachv:23.1.10`

 ### Configuration
 The Certificate Authority is configured by a config map.
 This specifies the cfssl certificate authority API endpoint and the profile used to sign client and peer certificates.
 These profiles must match the